-Keep the vision in front of the staff at all times.
+Step 3: Continually reinforce the importance and centrality of the vision; keep the vision in front of the staff at all times.

-- Include vision tagline or statement on agendas and communications with staff; use it in morning announcements. - Regularly review with staff data on progress toward achieving the vision and remaining gaps. - Frame the rationale for implementing new initiatives in terms of their proven ability to address the vision gaps. - · Continue problem-solving progress.
+- Include a vision tagline or statement on agendas and communications with staff; use it in morning announcements. - With staff, regularly review data on progress toward achieving the vision and remaining gaps. - Frame the rationale for implementing new initiatives in terms of their proven ability to address the vision gaps. - Continue problem-solving progress.